simplesamlphp/simplesamlphp-module-aggregator2/README.md

     This directory must be writable by the web server.

 * `cache.generated`:   The number of seconds the generated metadata will be cached for.
     *Note*: generated metadata will not be cached if this option is unset.

 * `valid.length`:   The number of seconds the generated metadata should be valid for.
     This is used to set the `validUntil` attribute on the generated metadata.
-Defaults to one week..
+Defaults to one week.
     *Note*: The value of the `cache.generated` option must be smaller than the value here, otherwise you would end up returning outdated metadata.

 * `ssl.cafile`:   This option enables validation of the server certificate when fetching metadata over HTTPS.
 It must be a path pointing to a PEM file which contains one or more valid CA certificates.
 The path can be either absolute or relative to the `cert` directory.
     *Note*: This option can be overridden for each metadata source.

 * `sign.privatekey`:   The private key that should be used to sign the resulting metadata, in PEM format.
 The path to the private key can be either absolute or relative to the `cert` directory.
 Skip this option or set it to `NULL` if you don't want to sign the generated metadata.

 * `sign.privatekey_pass`:   The password used to encrypt the private key.
 If this option is unset, the private key is assumed to be unencrypted.

 * `sign.certificate`:   The certificate that contains the public key corresponding to the private key, in PEM format.
 The path to the certificate can be either absolute or relative to the `cert` directory.
     *Note*: This certificate will be included in the generated metadata.

 * `RegistrationInfo`:   Allows to specify information about the registrar of the generated metadata.
 Please refer to the [MDRPI extension](https://simplesamlphp.org/docs/stable/simplesamlphp-metadata-extensions-rpi) document for further information.

 * `exclude`:   Allows to exclude one or more entities from the generated metadata, represented by their entity IDs.
 Can be either a string with the entity ID of a single entity, or an array of strings with all the entity IDs to exclude from the result.
     *Note*: this option will not exclude the entities from the cached metadata sources.
 It will only act as a default configuration for the generation of the metadata aggregate, and therefore can be overridden per request.

 * `filter`:   One or more sets representing the types of entities that should be included in the generated metadata.
 Filtering